apace7/local_volume_database/README.md

 ### ACKNOWLEDGEMENT:

 If you use this in your research please include a link to the github repository (https://github.com/apace7/local_volume_database) and cite the database paper (once it is written).
+It is highly encouraged to cite the input references of the database if they are used in your work.
 An example in latex is: This work has made use of the Local Volume Database\footnote{\url{https://github.com/apace7/local_volume_database }}.

 ### INSTALLATION:
 Todo.